DhruvParikh1/github-to-markdown/README.md

 ### Using the Page Button

-1. Navigate to any GitHub discussion page
+1. Navigate to any GitHub discussion or issue page
-2. Look for the **📋 Copy as Markdown** button near the discussion header
+2. Look for the **📋 Copy as Markdown** button near the header
-3. Click it to copy the discussion directly to your clipboard
+3. Click it to copy the content directly to your clipboard

 ## Settings